-When it comes to booking a cruise cabin there is so much choice and it can be confusing so it’s so important to do your homework.
-In this guide to cruise cabins we will cover the different types of cruise cabins and outline the pros and cons of all.
+When it comes to booking a cruise cabin there is so many types to choose from.
+It can be confusing so it’s so important to do your homework.
+In this guide to cruise cabins we will cover the different cruise cabin types and outline the pros and cons of all.

 Cabins can be known as rooms, cabins or staterooms.
 They are similar to hotel rooms but depending on the type of cabin they are usually much smaller.
 They are usually long and thin or square-shaped with a bedroom area and bathroom featuring a toilet, shower, and sink.

 What is included in a cruise cabin?